Karthiswaran-R/Open-Source-Contribution-Advisor-Chatbot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 ## 🙌 Credits
 Built with 💚 by Karthiswaran R
-VLSI Engineer | Open Source Enthusiast | Creator of VLSI Design Hub
+VLSI Student | Open Source Enthusiast | Creator of VLSI Design Hub